 After the collapse, Chinese industry picked itself up again and started over.
 Work on license-production of the MiG-19S day fighter at the Shenyang factory began in 1961, with the first Chinese-built machines flying at the end of the year.
 They retained the "J-6" designation.

-The production of the MiG-19S / J-6 managed to survive the horrors, and in the 1970s production ramped back up again.
+The production of the MiG-19S / J-6 managed to survive, and in the 1970s production ramped back up again.
 By that time it was basically an obsolete aircraft, but for the moment the Chinese didn't have the expertise to build a better one, and relations with the USSR remained frosty.
 The Shenyang factory built about 3,000 J-6s fighters into the 1980s, with large numbers exported under the designation of "F-6" to Chinese client states, particularly Pakistan.
 The J-6 remains in service with the PLAAF.

 In maturity, the type was apparently regarded as thoroughly rugged, the early bugs having been worked out through long experience.
 Total production included a few subvariants: